-These results follow research by Mahapatra & Mishra (2020), which found that mental accounting can influence financial decisions.
+These results follow research by Mahapatra and Mishra (Mahapatra & Mishra, 2020), which found that mental accounting can influence financial decisions.
 The results of this research follow the behavioral finance theory regarding the influence of mental accounting on financial decisions.
 A high accounting mentality will show a careful attitude from SME owners, improving company financing decisions.
-These results are by respondents' statements regarding the purpose of using debt to be more careful in managing and using finances.
+These results are based on respondents' statements regarding the purpose of using debt to be more careful in managing and using finances.